zswang666/pointnet.tensorflow/README.md

 ### Notes
 - I mainly change the dataloader and it took about 2.4 hours for training PoinNet and 3.7 hours for training PointNet++ on NVIDIA 1080TI
 - I am using tensorflow 1.8 but it should go well on other version
 - Disclaimer: this repo is just a quick implementation to let me get deeper in PointNet and refresh my tensorflow coding.
-Thus I just did a pretty incomplete test on it
+Thus I just did a pretty incomplete test on it (similar classification accuracy claimed in the paper)

 ### Credit
 This repo largely depends on [pointnet](https://github.com/charlesq34/pointnet) and [pointnet2](https://github.com/charlesq34/pointnet2), and so does the dataset.